Scilence2022/DeepGeneResearch/README.md

 ### Server-Sent Events API

-The Deep Research API provides a real-time interface for initiating and monitoring complex research tasks.
+The Deep Gene Research API provides a real-time interface for initiating and monitoring complex gene research tasks.

 Recommended to use the API via `@microsoft/fetch-event-source`, to get the final report, you need to listen to the `message` event, the data will be returned in the form of a text stream.